 Maxwell Tielman is the Associate Editor at Design*Sponge.
 He was born and raised in the beautiful city of Buffalo, New York.
 In 2006, he moved to Brooklyn to attend art school.
 He currently holds a BFA from Pratt Institute in Theory, Criticism, and History of Art, Design, and Architecture (it's quite a mouthful!).
 Maxwell's many interests include photography, painting, crafting, graphic design, trashy reality television, Britney Spears, and puppies.
 He currently resides in Brooklyn with his boyfriend and two insane dogs, Mekko and Linus.

 Kristina Gill joined Design*Sponge as the editor of In the Kitchen With in October, 2007.
 Every Friday, she brings us an original, easy to make, seasonal recipe contributed by food and creative professionals, as well as by our readers, and the first Friday of every month she presents a cocktail recipe on the Behind the Bar column.
-She is also the photographer and stylist for many of the recipes which appear on the column.
-Kristina has a degree in political science from Stanford University, and a Master's in international economics from Johns Hopkins SAIS.
+She is also the photographer for many of the recipes which appear on the column.
 Although she often entertains the idea of moving back to her hometown, Nashville, Tennessee, she currently lives in Italy, with her husband and her dog Zizou.
 Her first cookbook, co-authored with Katie Parla, will be published by Clarkson Potter in 2016.
 Kristina is a graduate of Stanford University and Johns Hopkins SAIS.

 Anne Ditmeyer is a contributing editor, having started as D*S’s first intern in 2008.
 Through her blog, Prêt à Voyager ('ready to travel'), this Paris-based graphic designer and travel maven looks at the intersection between the tourist and the local, and creative ways to explore the every day world.
 Anne contributes to the weekly sneak peek column, and over the years has gone behind the scenes of Mad Men, cooked with David Lebovitz, and looked for the latest designers in unexpected places.
 Additionally, Anne is the author of the D*S’s Paris and Baltimore Design Guides.